Arthritis - Medical Condition

 Exercise programs to maintain muscle tone are useful for managing OA and other kinds of arthritis.
 These may include special exercises prescribed by your physician.
 A physical therapist can help you do exercises that strengthen muscles and improve range of motion.
 Swimming may be helpful since it causes very little strain on the joints.
 Walking is an excellent form of therapy for arthritis in the knees, but only to the point that it does not cause pain.
 In some cases, joint pain due to OA is often relieved with heat and rest.
 Cold packs are good short-term pain relievers, but they can temporarily increase stiffness.

 Medications for OA include a wide range of pain relievers and anti-inflammatory medications.
-Acetaminophen* is generally a good choice for long-term use, but it’s important to not exceed the recommended amount (i.e., no more than 4,000 mg per day).
+Acetaminophen* is generally a good choice for long-term use, but it’s important to not exceed the recommended amount (i.e., no more than 4,000 mg per day) .
 Even though it is sold over the counter, it can cause serious liver damage if used incorrectly.
 If acetaminophen is not effective or if inflammation is present, non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen may be recommended.
-Topical analgesics, like diclofenac*, or capsaicin, are also available to help with localized OA pain.
-However, talk to your doctor or pharmacist before using NSAIDs as they may cause gastrointestinal bleeding with long-term use and are not recommended in those with uncontrolled high blood pressure.
+Topical pain relievers, like diclofenac, or capsaicin, are also available to help with localized OA pain.

 If other options have failed, local injections of corticosteroid medication into the affected joints are another treatment option.
 These injections should not be used too often and should not be given to certain people, such as people with infection or blood problems.
 For severe cases, surgery such as a hip or knee replacement may be needed.

-Therapy for RA and other inflammatory types of arthritis includes specially tailored exercises and medication, such as anti-inflammatory medications including ASA and other NSAIDs.
+Therapy for RA and other inflammatory types of arthritis includes specially tailored exercises, and medications like celecoxib and other NSAIDs.

 NSAIDs are also used to treat the acute symptoms of gout, but low-dose ASA should be avoided as it affects the way the kidneys handle uric acid.
 Colchicine or corticosteroids may also be used to treat acute gout.
 Regular use of colchicine may reduce frequency of attacks.
-In some cases, people are prescribed medications (e.g., allopurinol, febuxostat, or sulfinpyrazone) to help prevent acute gout attacks.
+In some cases, people are prescribed other medications (e.g., allopurinol or febuxostat) to help prevent acute gout attacks.

 All of these medications have serious side effects and should be carefully considered and monitored by your doctor.
 Make sure you understand all the risks and benefits of taking these medications before you start them.
 Rheumatologists are doctors that specialise in the diagnosis, treatment, and management of RA (and all other kinds of arthritis).